Updated: Apr 13

 How many hours of darkness does Iceland get in winter?

 The least number of daylight hours that Iceland gets is between 4-5 hours, depending on where you are.
 The winter solstice falls on December 22nd, and for about a month on either side of it, the days are very short.
-In the depths of winter, the sun rises at around 11.15 am.
+In the depths of winter in Iceland, the sun rises at around 11.15 am.
 Then promptly the sun sets again at about 3.30 pm.
 This is something to keep in mind when planning your trip.
 If you are visiting Iceland with hopes of seeing all the sights quickly, then a summer trip might suit you better.

 The Midnight Sun